drewbarontini/noise/README.md

 - Watches and compiles Sass and CoffeeScript files
 - Minifies CSS and JavaScript files
+- Compiles multiple SVG icons into one SVG file.
 - Lints CoffeeScript files
 - Tests CSS file using `csscss` and `parker`
 - Tests JavaScript file using `jshint`